coyotebw/EDLS-Elite-Dangerous-Launch-Suite/README.md

 <img width="671" height="579" alt="cmd" src="https://github.com/user-attachments/assets/2803533c-0776-4be4-a783-febe21d962ab" />

 3. Next we'll authenticate through legendary.
 Open a command prompt anywhere and enter `legendary auth`.
 You'll be prompted to log in through Epic.
 If you haven't already, first go to [the Epic Games website](https://www.epicgames.com/id/register/guided) and make an account, then connect your steam to it.
 Once that's done you can log into Epic.
-We're now done with legendary.
+We're now done with legendary for the moment.

 4. Download the zip from the [latest release of Min-Ed-Launcher](https://github.com/rfvgyhn/min-ed-launcher/releases).
 Open your Elite: Dangerous install directory (from Steam library, right click the game > properties > local files > browse local files).
 From the zip, place MinEdLauncher.exe in your Elite Dangerous install location so that it's in the same folder as EDLaunch.exe.
 (MinEdLauncher.Bootstrap is for Epic only and may be ignored.)